-- Spain and Portugal - Greece, Bulgaria and Serbia to expand the corridor Thessaloniki-Sofia-Belgrade, - On the Brenner pass motorway towards Italy (the Brenner motorway connects Innsbruck in Austria to Modena in northern Italy).
+- Spain and Portugal signed a Letter of Intent to have two joint corridors between Vigo and Porto and between Evora and Mérida. - Greece, Bulgaria and Serbia to expand the corridor Thessaloniki-Sofia-Belgrade. - On the Brenner pass motorway towards Italy (the Brenner motorway connects Innsbruck in Austria to Modena in northern Italy). - Poland and Lithuania signed a letter of intent on 5/9/2018 to cooperate on technical, legal and policy of the cross-border CAD corridor 'via Baltica' (Warsaw, Kaunas, Vilnius) and Lithuania, Latvia and Estonia signed a memorandum of understanding for the 'Via Baltica North'.